FarrukhAdeel67/FarrukhAdeel67/README.md

 - 👨‍💻 All of my projects are available at [https://farrukhadeel67.github.io/](https://farrukhadeel67.github.io/)

-- 💬 Ask me about **Node JS , Express, MongoDB, MySQL and JavaScript**
+- 💬 Ask me about **Node JS , Express, MongoDB, Mongoose, MySQL, Sequelize and JavaScript**

 - 📫 How to reach me **m.farrukhadeel@gmail.com**